Genre: Autobiography & Memoir

 Maid explores the underbelly of upper-middle class America and the reality of what it’s like to be in service to them.
 “I’d become a nameless ghost,” Stephanie writes about her relationship with her clients, many of whom do not know her from any other cleaner, but who she learns plenty about.
 As she begins to discover more about her clients’ lives-their sadness and love, too-she begins to find hope in her own path.

 Her compassionate, unflinching writing as a journalist gives voice to the “servant” worker, and those pursuing the American Dream from below the poverty line.
 Maid is Stephanie’s story, but it’s not her alone.
 It is an inspiring testament to the strength, determination, and ultimate triumph of the human spirit.

 About Stephanie Land

 Stephanie Land is a writing fellow through both Community Change and the Economic Hardship Reporting Project.
 Her works focusing on social and economic justice have been featured in numerous publications.
-Her memoir, Maid, was published in 2019.
+She is the author of the memoirs Maid and Class.
 She currently lives in Missoula, Montana.
 Visit the author’s website →